Veterinary Acupuncture Certification Track

 2h

-How to Treat Bi/Wei Syndromes (Small Animal)
+How to Treat Bi/Wei Syndromes, Osteoarthritis and IVDD(Small Animal)

 Demo - Canine Acupuncture Cases (Small Animal)